ingridasemenec/DnDEncounterEstimator/README.md

 ## This Repository

 In this repository, we present scripts to extract, filter, and process data from the raw FIREBALL data files.

+## Data Processing

+[extractor.ipynb](https://github.com/ingridasemenec/DnDFireballProject/blob/main/extractor.ipynb) script takes in the raw FIREBALL data json files and extracts the wanted features, saving them as a new database in a csv file.

+&#8595;

+[filtering.ipynb](https://github.com/ingridasemenec/DnDFireballProject/blob/main/filtering.ipynb) script takes the extracted csv file applies the set filters and one-hot encodes all the player classes.

 The Filters removed instances of:
  * non-standard player classes
  * combat instances with no combat